mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 07 May 2025

-- The average temperature today is 14.83˚C,
+- The average temperature today is 12.51˚C,
-- With highs of 15.75˚C and lows of 13.25˚C,
+- With highs of 13.17˚C and lows of 12.51˚C,
-- It may feel like 13.83˚C with few clouds
+- It may feel like 11.54˚C with overcast clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 56%
+- The pressure is 1023hPa and humidity is 66%
 - The sun will rise at 04:27 and set at 19:41

 <!-- weather_marker ends -->